fastlane/docs/docs/getting-started/android/setup.md

 ### Install Gradle

-on MacOs you can install Gradle via homebrew with the command `brew install gradle`
+On macOS you can install Gradle via homebrew with the command `brew install gradle`.

 ### Configure fastlane